-The record returned is a tquote representing details of agreements produced (see §3.1.4.5).
+The record returned is a tresorder representing details of agreements produced:

 For each agreement the ratio between provided and received quantities comply with minimum quantities required with respect to quantity provided.
 It also true for the author of the order, when quantities of these agreements are cumulated.